jruizvid/MINIBAR/README.md

 # miniBASIS
-Tools to calculate minimal Lagrangians explicitly
+Tools to calculate minimal Lagrangians explicitly with Mathematica